KDE Linux

 It should have multiple editions using different release schedules, suitable for different kinds of users.
 Ideas:

 • Testing edition: built from git master and released daily.
-Like KDE neon Testing.
+Like KDE neon Unstable.
 For QA people, Plasma developers, and Patrick Silva.

 • Enthusiast edition: ships released software, and releases to users on upstream KDE's schedule, like KDE neon User.
 Additionally, when there are any beta releases, ships the beta.
 For KDE enthusiasts, power users, and influencers.